dongkwanp/prmsR/README.md

 -------------------------

 Installation of `prmsR` can be done through the git repository.
 Note that the git repository is currently public but unlisted.
-Therefore, credentials are no longer needed to access the repository.

     install.packages('devtools')
     devtools::install_git('https://git.donpark.me/donpark/prmsR.git')